JesusRomanDev/JesusRomanDev/README.md

 Mechatronics Engineer graduated from UANL in Monterrey N.L , I've been learning to code for + 2 years.

 * 🌍  I'm based in Monterrey N.L
-* 🧠  I'm learning React
+* 🧠  I'm learning React & Typescript

 ### Skills